-According to the 2008 ranking of the "Best States for Business" by Forbes.com, Virginia has the best business climate in the country.
-2008 is the third consecutive year Virginia has been top ranked.
-To compile the listing, Forbes.com considers states' business costs, labor issues, regulatory climate, economic climate, growth prospects, and quality of life.
-The Commonwealth took the lead in the regulatory environment ranking, took sixth place in the quality of life and economic climate rankings, and ranked seventh in labor issues.
-Virginia's business costs ranked 20th and growth prospects were ranked at 26.
+According to the 2009 ranking of the "Best States for Business" by Forbes.com, Virginia has the best business climate in the country.
+This is the fourth consecutive year Virginia has achieved this ranking.
+The review examines multiple objective measurements, including business cost, regulatory climate, quality of the workforce, and economic growth.

+Forbes.com is the official Internet site of the Forbes family of business publications.
+The Commonwealth took the lead in the quality of life ranking, took second place in the regulatory environment ranking, and ranked third in labor issues.
+Additionally, Virginia's growth prospects ranked 12th, economic climate ranked 18th, and business costs ranked 20th.

 In 2009, Pollina Corporate Real Estate, a full-service brokerage and consulting firm representing corporations in real estate matters on a national and international basis designated Virginia as America's most business-friendly state in their annual independent study titled, Pollina Corporate Top 10 Pro-Business States for 2009: Rebuilding Americans' Economic Power.
 The study evaluates and ranks states based on 33 factors including taxes, human resources, right-to-work legislation, energy costs, infrastructure spending, workers compensation laws, economic incentive programs and state economic development efforts.
 Virginia did well in the Labor, Taxes, and Other Factors categories, and placed fourth overall.
 Strengths in college completion, low unemployment, right-to-work status, workers compensation rates, low corporate taxes, and low sales and gross receipts taxes, Virginia's corporate litigation environment, and low crime rates also attributed to this ranking.
 This leading label marks Virginia's third No. 1 ranking by Pollina.
-The Commonwealth held the top spot in 2003 and 2007, ranked second in the Pollina study from 2004 to 2006 and dropped to third place last year.
+The Commonwealth ranked first in the Pollina study in 2003 and 2007, ranked second from 2004 to 2006 and dropped to third place in 2008.